 Ebook (flat) – this mockup has no shadow, which makes it easy to place on flat lay (ie. tabletop) backgrounds.

 Ebook (upright) – this mockup includes a shadow at the bottom, making it look as though it’s standing upright.

 Paperback – a simple, upright paperback mockup, with a shadow at the base.

 Hardback with Dustjacket – a polished-looking, upright hardback mockup, with a shadow at the base.

 Want a Book Marketing Package?

-If all this sounds like a lot of hard work (or you’d just rather spend your time writing), check out my Marketing Package.
+If all this sounds like a lot of hard work (or you’d just rather spend your time writing), feel free to get in touch!
+I offer a Marketing Package for US$250.
 It includes TWO distinct promo packs, both custom-designed and formatted for multiple sizes and aspect ratios.
 You also get a bundle of Title Graphics to use on the title page of your book, or in any other branding.

 Get Marketing That Novel!